Perfectly Easy Pizza Dough

 The Logistics of Perfect Pizza Crust

-We’re not going to get super fancy here, it’s just about getting a homemade pizza that beats the flavor of a delivery pie.
-My ingredients are water, sugar, yeast, all-purpose flour, and olive oil (oh, and salt!).
+We’re not going to get super fancy here; it’s just about getting a homemade pizza that beats the flavor of a delivery pie.
+My ingredients are bread flour, sugar, yeast, salt, and water.
 It’s really not hard.
 Here’s what you should know!

 You Do Need Sugar for Perfect Pizza Crust